SukramJ/custom_homematic/README.md

 - From the configuration menu select: [Integrations](https://my.home-assistant.io/redirect/integrations)
 - In the bottom right, click on the [Add Integration](https://my.home-assistant.io/redirect/config_flow_start?domain=homematicip_local) button.
 - From the list, search and select "Homematic(IP) Local".
-- Follow the instruction on screen to complete the set up.
+- Follow the instructions on screen to complete the setup.

 ## Auto-discovery

 The integration supports auto-discovery for the CCU and compatible hubs like RaspberryMatic.
-The Home Assistant User Interface will notify you about the integrationg being available for setup.
+The Home Assistant User Interface will notify you about the integration being available for setup.
 It will pre-fill the instance-name and IP address of your Homematic hub.
 If you have already set up the integration manually, you can either click the _Ignore_ button or re-configure your existing instance to let Home Assistant know the existing instance is the one it has detected.
 After re-configuring your instance a HA restart is required.

-Autodiscovery uses the last 10-digits of your rf-module's serial to uniquely identify your CCU, but there are rare cases, where the CCU API and the UPNP-Message contains/returns different values.
+Autodiscovery uses the last 10 digits of your rf-module's serial to uniquely identify your CCU, but there are rare cases where the CCU API and the UPNP-Message contains/returns different values.
 In these cases, where the auto-discovered instance does not disappear after a HA restart, just click on the _Ignore_ button.
 Known cases are in combination with the rf-module `HM-MOD-RPI-PCB`.

 ### Configuration Variables